mikeymischief/mikeymischief.github.io/_posts/2020-9-12-autumn-cube-draft.md

 <img src="/images/decks/200912_Rakdos_Aggro.jpg" alt="Rakdos Aggro" width="600"/>

 This deck was too ambitious.
 The first cut was a grixis build that stumbled on blue mana too much, which lead to many of the losses in games.
-Editing the deck to a Rakdos build looks like it would succeed much more better and would put pressure on many of the opponents.
+Editing the deck to a Rakdos build looks like it would succeed much better and would put pressure on many of the opponents.

 ----